jsfalk/acer_r_intro/r_intro/r_intro.md

 The output from that command may look alarming, but it represents information confirming it worked.
 You can click on the `data` folder to ensure the file is now present.

-Notice that the URL above ends in `clinical.csv`, which is also the name we used to save the file on our computers.
-If you click on the URL and view it in a web browser, the format isn’t particularly easy for us to understand.
-You can also view the file by clicking on it in the lower right hand panel, then selecting “View File.”

 > The option to “Import Dataset” you see after clicking on the file
 > references some additional tools present in RStudio that can assist